hfeiss/campingreservations/README.md

 ## Distance Traveled vs. Number of Nights

 This analysis found no direct correlation between the average distance traveled<sup>[1](#myfootnote1)</sup> and number of nights one stays at a facility.
-In almost every year, the standard deviation of the averages is greater than the mean itself<a name="backtoconclusion"></a>.
+In almost every year, the standard deviation of the averages is greater than the mean itself.

 The power of this test is reduced by reservations made to/from Alaska and Hawaii where the distances are inherently larger than other states.
 Computation time did not allow for excluding these states as outliers.

 ![](/images/hypothesistest.png)